isomerpages/mlaw-acd/news/enforcement/_posts/2025-06-19-post-Ministry of Law imposes Composition Sum on Singapore Precious Metals Exchange Pte Ltd and its CEO.md

 and Terrorism Financing) Regulations 2019 (“<strong>PMLTF Regulations</strong>”).</p>
 <p>2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; SPME is a precious
 stones and metals dealer registered under the PSPM Act.
-Its business activities include sales and purchase of gold and silver bullion through its online store and operation of an online trading platform facilitating direct sales of gold and silver bullion between its customers.</p>
+Its business activities include the sale and purchase of gold and silver bullion through its online store and operation of an online trading platform facilitating direct sales of gold and silver bullion between its customers.</p>
 <p></p>